Thursday

 April–May 1965 – Natasha’s sexual relationship with Matt Murdock was, of course, glossed over in the original comics.

-December 1965 – This takes us up to Daredevil #96.
+November–December 1965 – The fight with the Man-Bull brings us up to Daredevil #96.

 OMU Note: The Black Widow’s final canonical appearance was in Avengers #339.